ericabertolozzi/LunaApp/SECURITY.md

 ## Reporting a Vulnerability

 The Luna team and community take all security bugs in Luna seriously.
 Thank you for improving the security of Luna.
-We appreciate your efforts and responsible disclosure and will manke every effort to acknowledge your contributions.
+We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report vulnerabilities by emailing the lead maintainer at barnev@rpi.edu.